jaraco/skeleton/index.md

 - tox for running tests
 - A README.rst as reStructuredText with some popular badges, but with Read the Docs badges commented out
 - A CHANGES.rst file intended for publishing release notes about the project
-- Use of [Black](https://black.readthedocs.io/en/stable/) for code formatting (disabled on unsupported Python 3.5 and earlier)
+- Use of [Black](https://black.readthedocs.io/en/stable/) for consistent style
 - Integrated type checking through [mypy](https://github.com/python/mypy/)
 - Dependabot enabled to enable supply chain security
+- Use of [diff-cover](https://pypi.org/project/diff-cover) to encourage test coverage

 ## Packaging Conventions